 Your shopping cart is empty!

-Warren has experimented with resists, dyes, and techniques to create original designs on silk.
-Silk is stretched on a frame and resists and dyes are applied with Sumi brushes, while resists are applied with sponges, leaves, or fine line applicators or splattered on with a toothbrush.
-Wet dyes are sometimes sprinkled with salt, creating a pattern as the dyes dry.
-It's sometimes uncertain how the design will turn out until the silk is steamed and rinsed.
-This sets the dye and brings out the vibrant colors and wonderful softness of the silk.
+Warren has experimented extensively with resists, dyes, and techniques to create original designs on silk.
+Silk is stretched on a frame and dyes are applied with Sumi brushes, while resists are applied with sponges, leaves, or fine line applicators.
+Wet dyes are often sprinkled with salt, creating a pattern as the dyes dry.
+The silk is steamed for 3 hours, then rinsed, to set the dye and bring out the vibrant colors and wonderful softness of the silk.

-Click on a category to see our hand dyed silk scarves, ties, wraps, tank tops, cami's, chemises, hair scrunchies and eye pillows.
+Click on a Category to see our hand dyed silk scarves, ties, wraps, tank tops, camisoles, chemises, hair scrunchies and eye pillows.
 Use the Filter to sort by color, design, price or size.
 Call or email us for custom colors or designs.

 To see, feel, and try on our full range of silk products, come visit our booth at one of the many craft fairs we attend throughout the Puget Sound area May through December.